An Unusual Orthodoxy

 In 1932, unwavered by the Russians, Archbishop Aftimios added two more bishops; Joseph (Zuk) as Bishop for the Ukrainians and Ignatius (Nichols) as Bishop for Western Rite groups.
 But the fledgling Church struggled to find congregations for their Bishops.
 Hostility from the Russians, a new Syrian mission from the Patriarch of Antioch, and the Ecumenical Patriarch’s refusal to recognize the new Church created significant obstacles for the American Orthodox Catholic Church.

 Problems worsened for the Church in April 1933 when Archbishop Aftimios married.
 This normally joyous occasion was a violation of Orthodox tradition and canon law.
-Three days after the wedding, Bishops Ignatius and Joseph issued a statement declaring that Archbishop Aftimios had resigned while voicing their support of Aftimios's marriage, stating, "inasmuch as it is merely a Canon of the European and Asiatic branches of the Holy Eastern Orthodox Church, that a Bishop should not be married, such has no valid weight on the American Church where conditions are dramatically opposite' and 'therefore the Holy North American Synod congratulates His Eminence on the moral courage in the step he has taken.”
+Three days after the wedding, Bishops Ignatius and Joseph issued a statement declaring that Archbishop Aftimios had retired while voicing their support of Aftimios's marriage, stating, "inasmuch as it is merely a Canon of the European and Asiatic branches of the Holy Eastern Orthodox Church, that a Bishop should not be married, such has no valid weight on the American Church where conditions are dramatically opposite' and 'therefore the Holy North American Synod congratulates His Eminence on the moral courage in the step he has taken.”
 Bishop Ignatius married in June 1933.
-Bishop Joseph denied ever making the statement with Ignatius.
-Bishop Sofronios deposed Archbishop Aftimios in October and Bishop Ignatius in November of 1933.
+Bishop Joseph denied making the statement and Bishop Sofronios deposed Archbishop Aftimios in October and Bishop Ignatius in November of 1933.

 As a priest, Fr.
 John Chrysostom (More-Moreno) had established the Church of the Redeemer, a predominantly Black congregation on Lenox Avenue in Harlem.
 As Bishop, he relocated to the Cathedral of Our Savior in Manhattan.
 In 1951, the name of the Church was changed to the Eastern Orthodox Catholic Church in America (EOCCIA).
 In 1955, one of its priests, Fr.
 Gregory R.P.
 Adair, established the American Review of Eastern Orthodoxy, a journal which ran until 1973.
 On June 22, 1958, Bishop John Chrysostom (More-Moreno) consecrated Gregory and his brother John R.C.
 Adair as Bishops in the EOCCIA.
 Later that year, Bishop John Chrysostom (More-Moreno) reposed in the Lord.
 Bishop Gregory (Adair) succeeded him as Primate.